Kevin McKenna (soccer): Coaching career

 After retiring, McKenna started his coaching career as assistant manager for 1.
 FC Köln's U19 squad.
 He was then, alongside Markus Daun, assistant coach under head coach Stefan Ruthenbeck on an interim basis 1.
 FC Köln's Bundesliga team in December 2017, before becoming assistant coach of André Pawlak on the second team of 1.
 FC Köln in the summer of 2018.
 After Pawlak was appointed manager for the Bundesliga team in late April 2019, McKenna took over on an interim basis as head coach for the second team in the Regionalliga West.
 In July 2019, McKenna left the club because he saw no prospect of a position as head coach in the youth area for the foreseeable future.

-On 19 September 2019, McKenna was appointed assistant manager of 1.
-FC Kaiserslautern under the new head coach Boris Schommers.
-In 2021, he returned to Köln as an assistant coach to Steffen Baumgart.